mybb/docs.mybb.com/1.8/development/datacache.md

 Besides dedicated database table structures, MyBB utilizes a data cache system.
 Cache entries are saved in the `mybb_datacache` table and propagated to [configured](/1.8/administration/configuration-file/) cache store.

-The following table lists default content of  **Tools & Maintenance &rarr; Cache Manager**.
+The following table lists default content of the Admin CP's **Tools & Maintenance &rarr; Cache Manager**.
 Entries with  _Redundancy_ are usually created for performance improvements and can be rebuilt automatically using the database.

 Name | Storage | Redundancy
 -|-|-